Web200/magento-elasticsuite-autocomplete/README.md

 # Magento 2 Elastisuite Autocomplete speed up

-Magento 2 Module to speed autocomplete search
+Magento 2 Module to speed autocomplete search with elasticsuite

+## Features

+This module use :
+- Elasticsearch response
+- Load the minimum magento class to display product (price and image helper)
+- Return only products (with additional_attributes), categories

+To improve speed I try two ways of routing :
+- Default magento 2 routing way (by declaring routes.xml and use controller)
+- No routing way (use a search.php file in /pub directory)

 ## Installation